louisuy/Qonvert/README.md

 ![Date](/Screenshots/3.png)

-To convert, upon entering or choosing a value for the field, click on the 'Enter' for the corresponding field.
+Calculation on update is only currently working for the Julian Day Number (JDN) field.
+To convert from a Gregorian or Julian Calendar input, upon choosing a value for the field, click on the 'Enter' for the corresponding field.

 ## Built With